jreijn/jreijn.github.com/content/post/2025-10-04-improve-monitoring-for-windows-ec2-instances-with-the-cloudwatch-agent/index.md

 - **logs** - specifies what log files are published to CloudWatch Logs.
 This can include events from the Windows Event Log if the server runs Windows Server.
 - **traces** - specifies the sources for traces that are collected and sent to AWS X-Ray

 As you can see there is a lot you can do with the CloudWatch agent.
-However in this post we will try to focus on system level metrics.
+However, in this post we will focus only on metrics.

 Let's take a look at an example configuration: